jack-zheng/MimoV2/README.md

 1. use flask-migrate to manage the db migrate, upgrade which is a impl of Alembic
 2. has write the script to do db action
 3. usage of alembic db management
-    *. python manage_db.py db migrate --message 'some message you want' *. python manage_db.py db upgrade, then the db schema will be changed *. python manage_db.py db history, to check the change history *. when OS is windows, mirgate with --message will be failed
+    *. when first time run, use: python manage_db.py db init *. python manage_db.py db migrate --message 'some message you want' *. python manage_db.py db upgrade, then the db schema will be changed *. python manage_db.py db history, to check the change history *. when OS is windows, mirgate with --message will be failed
 4. SQLITE is not support the rename of column, so I have to do this db change manually
+5. cause I used key word 'desc' as column name, so it gives a comma wrap to it

 usage of Coverage.py
 1. coverage run test.py | this command finish the data collect